 9/11 Terrorist Attacks Settlement

-When Congress overturned Obama’s veto to pass the Justice Against Sponsors of Terrorism Act (JASTA)—which allows victims to sue foreign sponsors of terrorism—critics argued that private lawsuits against governments like Saudi Arabia would be bad for foreign relations.
+Congress recently overturned Obama’s veto to pass the Justice Against Sponsors of Terrorism Act (JASTA)—which allows victims to sue foreign sponsors of terrorism.

 However, while the ability to sue an ally of the U.S. is new, suing foreign governments for acts of terror isn't.
 The Foreign Sovereign Immunity Act includes an exception that allows individuals to sue U.S. Department-designated sponsors of terrorism.
 Currently Iran, Syria, and Sudan are on that list.

 Since the 1990s, U.S. courts have held countries liable for sponsoring acts of terror, paving the way for 9/11 victims to seek justice against Saudi Arabia.
 In addition to these legal avenues, 9/11 victims may be eligible for compensation from federal funds.